yashikaraheja/yashikaraheja.github.io/README.md

 ## Portfolio

 I am a full stack developer with an experience of over 1.7 years.
-I have hands on experienceworking with web frameworks and technologies.
+I have hands on experience working with web frameworks and technologies.
 I have extensively worked on React, Node js, Java and AWS.

 ---